The Haunted (Swedish band): Unseen, going on hiatus (2010–2012)

-Exit Wounds; second Aro-era (2014–2016)
+Exit Wounds; second Aro and Adrian-era (2014–2016)

 Patrik Jensen and Jonas Björler had a discussion at Jonas' 40th birthday party about not letting The Haunted disband.
 When Jensen asked Björler who should be the new vocalist in the band, Björler could only think of former member, Marco Aro.
 A few days later Jensen phoned Aro asking him to rejoin The Haunted.
 Aro had missed being in the band and was tempted to rejoin, but he was hesitant at first because he was not interested in returning to the hectic touring he had done with The Haunted in his past stint as vocalist.
 The Haunted had done a lot of touring for almost a decade straight after Aro left, reducing the band's desire to continue with such scheduling going forward.
-More hesitation came because Aro had struggled with drug addiction during his time with the band, causing problems with his family, which he didn't want to risk a reoccurrence of.
+More hesitation came because Aro had struggled with drug addiction during his time with the band, causing problems with his family, which he did not want to risk a reoccurrence of.
 He indicated that he needed to discuss rejoining the band with his family.

-Aro was also in the band The Resistance and didn't want to have conflicting schedules with both bands, so he had to have a discussion with The Resistance as well.
+Aro was also in the band The Resistance and did not want to have conflicting schedules with both bands, so he had to have a discussion with The Resistance as well.
 Aro told Jensen he'd give him a response two weeks later.
 By then, the band had shown him the a breakdown of future tours, which encouraged Aro to rejoin The Haunted.
 Before publicly revealing information of the band's new lineup, Aro stated only that there was "good news coming from the band".
 His picture was in a silhouette on the band's official Facebook the day before the band announced a new line-up.

-Original drummer Adrian Erlandsson now returned to the band also, and Ola Englund from Six Feet Under was brought in as the band's new lead guitarist.
+Original drummer Adrian Erlandsson also now returned to the band.
+Adrian mentioned in an interview on YouTube under the name RichardMetalFan that after being in Paradise Lost, he felt that his drumming didn't match the music, so when Jensen called him, he took the chance to rejoin the band because he wanted to get back into playing heavier music, and Ola Englund from Six Feet Under was brought in as the band's new lead guitarist.
 The band then began writing for an EP titled Eye of the Storm, which was released on 20 January 2014 in Europe and 21 January 2014 in North America.
 The band had already been rehearsing before the announcement of the new lineup, and their first live performance followed at the 70000 Tons of Metal which set sail 27–31 January 2014.

 On 1 July 2014, it was announced that their new album would be titled Exit Wounds, with the release date of 25 August 2014 in Europe and 2 September 2014 in North America.
 The track listing and the album cover were revealed on the same day.